Funding your retirement lifestyle as well as preparing for the frailty years

 The upside to downsizing

 Superannuation downsizing.
-In July 2018, you can top up your superannuation unrelated to your contribution cap.
+From July 2018, you can top up your superannuation unrelated to your contribution cap.
 If you are aged 65 or more and sell a property that has been your main residence AND you have owned this property for 10 or more years, you may be able to contribute some of the proceeds to your super account.